ik04/Obsidian-Backup/test/Interview Qs.md

 - how would you ensure that all requests from your user session are authenticated (withCredentials true)

 - how do you persist a user session in react or whatever they use
+- what are media queries
+- what's the best approach to take when designing component with tailwind
+- what is tdd
+- join queries
+- difference between a left join and an inner join
+- how do you abstract your primary keys
+- composite key
+- what's your opinion on bun js

+## Schema Design:
+- Design me a model for a user in a food ordering application, also suggest me some other tables the user could have in such an application
+-